Dr Ann Bowden MCCh DCH MFHom DipAT

 Director of Women’s Services and Director of Education

 Dr Eames qualified from Bristol Medical School in 1979 and has worked widely in General Practice and Psychiatry.
 She has always been interested in a holistic approach to medicine and became fascinated by homeopathy in the 1980s when she saw it helping patients who had not responded to conventional treatments.
-She has been President of the Faculty of Homeopathy since 2009.
+She retired as President of the Faculty of Homeopathy in 2014 having been in post since 2009.

 With Dr Lenhart and Dr Andrea Wiessner, Dr Eames helped set-up and run an integrated Antenatal Clinic at the RLHIM, focusing on pregnancy related problems, and runs a weekly Mothers & Babies Clinic for antenatal and postnatal related conditions.